Dschulte1982/Meatium/documentation/features-list.md

 ## MVPs

-*Servers*
+*Stories*

-* As a person that has a particular interest, I want to be able to join a serverbased-upon that interest so that I can engage with others who share that interest.
+* As a person that has particular interests, I want the ability to find and view articles so that I can educate myself on related topics.

-*Channels with Servers*
+*Commenting on Stories*

-* As a member of a particular server, I want to be able to compartmentalize conversations into more specific topics so that I my conversations don't get lost in the noise.
+* As a person that wants to share my thoughts, I want to be able to leave comments on an article so that my feedback can be seen by everyone else who engages in the discussion in a particular story.

-*Live Chat*
+*Follows and Feeds*

 * As a person who enjoys chatting with others about my topic of choice, I want to be able to add to the conversation in real-time and see those messages reflected in the server chat.

-*Direct Messaging*
+*Likes*

 * As a person who values discretion, or would like to speak directly to one particular user, I want to be able to message a member of a server directly so that I am am able to have a one-on-one conversation.